rapha18th/fruit-classifier/README.md

 `SuggestedLRs(lr_min=0.010000000149011612, lr_steep=0.0063095735386013985)`
 [![results-23-2.png](https://i.postimg.cc/T2gmMxds/results-23-2.png)](https://postimg.cc/c616wV87)

 We pass in the suggested learning rate and train our model which is also evident as the steepest point in the above plot.
-This should take around 20 minutes to complete, enough time for you to take a break and enjoy your favourite beverage:
+This should take around 20 minutes to complete.
+Enough time for you to take a break and enjoy your favourite beverage:
 ```
 learn.fine_tune(4, 1e-2)
 ```